MaterializeInc/materialize/doc/user/content/sql/create-index.md

 ## Conceptual framework

-Indexes assemble and maintain in memory the data that results from a query, which can provide future queries the data they need pre-arranged in a format they can immediately use.
+Indexes assemble and maintain in memory a query's results, which can provide future queries the data they need pre-arranged in a format they can immediately use.
-In particular, this can be very helpful for the [`JOIN`](../join) operator which will need to build and maintain the appropriate indexes if they do not otherwise exist.
+In particular, this can be very helpful for the [`JOIN`](../join) operator which needs to build and maintain the appropriate indexes if they do not otherwise exist.
 For more information, see [API Components: Indexes](../../overview/api-components#indexes).